ImanovFuad/Python/Weather-alerts.md

 Attributes:
   - id: str, unique alert identifier
   - trigger_id: str, link back to parent Trigger
-  - fires: list of dict, each one reports a link to a parent's Condition obj and the current values that made the Alert fire
+  - met_conditions: list of dict, each one reports a link to a parent's Condition obj and the current values that made the Alert fire
-  - last_update: big int (UNIX), last time when the alert was updated because a condition was met
+  - last_update: epoch, last time when the alert has been fired
-  - date: big int (UNIX), "time of the measurement meeting trigger conditions" (???)
   - coordinates: dict representing the coordinates where the condition were met

 As one needs to poll for alerts being fired, it would be nice if PyOWM provided utilities to understand eg.